sgnl05/sgnl05-racktables/README.md

 #####`install_db`

 Boolean.
-Set to 'true' to make this module install a mysql database on the target server.
+Set to 'true' to make this module install a MySQL database on the target server.
 Defaults to 'false'.

 #####`db_username`

 String.
-Sets the mysql username for the racktables database.
+Sets the MySQL username for the racktables database.
 Defaults to 'racktables_user'.

 #####`db_password`

 String.
-Sets the password for the user defined in param "mysqluser".
+Sets the password for the user defined in param "db_username".
 Defaults to 'racktables_pass'.

 #####`db_name`